InsightSoftwareConsortium/ITKSphinxExamples/Documentation/Contribute/UploadBinaryData.rst

   The **Unique ID** can be copied into the command line.

-Use both the API key and the folder id the `girder-cli`.
+Use both the API key and the folder ID when calling `girder-cli`.
 For example,

 .. code-block:: bash